Sweet and Spicy Asian Chicken Bold Flavor Recipe

 Sauce Modifications

 You can tweak the sauce for your taste.
 Want it sweeter?
 Add more honey.
 If you like it spicy, increase the sriracha.
 For a tangy twist, add lime juice.
 You can also use coconut aminos instead of soy sauce for a gluten-free option.
 Each change gives the dish a new vibe.
-For the full recipe, check out the Sweet and Spicy Asian Chicken recipe above.

 Storage Info